Add a superuser account

-After enabling role-based access control, create your own superuser account and disable or drop the default cassandra account.
-Roles created with the superuser option have full access to the database; users with the superuser role can run any CQL commands on all database resources.
+After you enable role-based access control (RBAC), create your own superuser account and disable or drop the default cassandra account.
+Roles that you create with the superuser option have full access to the database, and users with the superuser role can run any Cassandra Query Language shell (cqlsh) commands on all database resources.

 Only provide superuser roles to a limited number of users.

-The DataStax Enterprise database includes the default role cassandra with password cassandra.
+DataStax Enterprise (DSE) includes the default role cassandra with a default password of cassandra.
 The cassandra role is a superuser login account that has full access to the database.
 Requests from the cassandra account, including login, use a consistency level of QUORUM.
-QUORUM may cause significant performance degradation in multiple datacenter environments.
-For security and performance, DataStax recommends using the cassandra role only once during initial role-based access control (RBAC) set up to establish your own root account and then disabling or dropping the cassandra role.
+QUORUM might cause significant performance degradation in multiple datacenter environments.

 Requests from all other authenticated accounts have a consistency level of LOCAL_ONE.
-See How is the consistency level configured? for more details.
+For more information, see How is the consistency level configured?

 Prerequisites

-Isolate the DSE cluster and enable RBAC, see Setting up logins and users.
+Isolate the DSE cluster and enable RBAC.
+For more information, see Set up logins and users.

-1. Log in to CQL shell (cqlsh) with the cassandra user:
+1. Log in to CQL shell with the cassandra user:

 cqlsh -u cassandra -p cassandra

-2. Create a new superuser account with password stored in the CQL database:
+2. Create a new superuser account and password:

 CREATE ROLE <root_user_name>